c4pt000/qemu-kvm-patched/README.md

-# QEMU patched for msi-x multiple vectors and faulty rom-bars that wont allow cards to pass through
+# QEMU patched for msi-x multiple vectors and legacy rom-bars that wont allow cards to pass through

 * .......for pfSense 2.7.2 QEMU+KVM as a hardware firewall + wifi router access point